Cartoniol/CarND-LaneLines-P1-master/README.md

 This project aim is to detect lane lines in images using Python and OpenCV library.
 OpenCV means "Open-Source Computer Vision", which is a package that has many useful tools for analyzing images.

-Have a look at the writup file in order to have a better comprehension of the alorithm
+Have a look at the writup file in order to have a better comprehension of the algorithm.